puniverse/quasar/docs/manual/actors.md

 In the case of an `ArithmeticException` (if the divisor is 0), the exception will be thrown by `RequestReplyHelper.call`.

 One of the nicest things about the `RequestReplyHelper` class, is that the code calling `call` does not have to be an actor.
 It can be called by a regular thread (or fiber).
+But if you examine the code of the `reply` method, you'll see that it simply sends a response message to the request's sender, which is an actor.
 This is achieved by the `call` method creating a temporary virtual actor, that will receive the reply message.

 ### Behavior Actors